MichalGiemza/Corss-Server-Bridge/README.md

-# Corss-Server-Bridge
+# Cross-Server-Bridge
-Corss-Server Bridge is a Discord bot for forwarding messeges on selected channels between servers.
+Cross-Server-Bridge is a Discord bot that allows you to forward messeges on selected channels between servers.